|Colors:||Brown, silver, fawn, sable, brindle, pied, white, black, gray, cream|

 Some strongly resemble Havanese, some look like Pomeranians, and many are somewhere in between.
 The breed is too new for there to be any sort of consistency, so you may have to shop around before you find one that meets your preference.

 3. They Come in a Wide Array of Colors

 Ewokians have one of the widest arrays of coat colors in the dog world.
-There are a ton of different combinations available, so don’t think that just because you’ve seen one Ewokian that you’ve seen them all.
+There are a ton of different combinations available, so don’t think that just because you’ve seen one Ewokian you’ve seen them all.

 Temperament & Intelligence of the Ewokian 🧠

 Ewokians are extremely sweet and playful, making them charming companions for kids of all ages.
-They love to sit in your lap and soak up attention, but they’re more than happy to spend an afternoon playing on the floor as well.
+They love to sit in your lap and soak up the attention, but they’re more than happy to spend an afternoon playing on the floor as well.